 Small business owners may be wondering if a self administered QSEHRA is possible, or a good idea.
 The answer?
 Not really.
 Setting up your own QSEHRA without an HRA administrator can be confusing and time-consuming, from the compliance requirements to the administrative burden.
+YOu, as the business owner, are responsible for all QSEHRA reimbursements and requirements.
 It’s important to stay compliant or the IRS could deem your HRA to be invalid and all of your reimbursements to be taxable (for both you and your employees).
 Here are a few more reasons why experts don't recommend it.

 Can I administer a QSEHRA myself?

 This is a great question (one we get a lot, actually).
 The short answer is no, but before we get into the nitty gritty, let's go over a few high level details.

 The Qualified Small Employer HRA, sometimes called a Small Business HRA or a defined contribution model or 401(K) style benefits, is a type of standalone HRA that is designed to help small business owners afford health insurance for their teams—often a major challenge due to rising premiums and participation rates.

 As a health reimbursement arrangement, the QSEHRA allows employers (with 50 employees or less) to set aside a fixed amount of money each month that employees can use to purchase individual health insurance or use on medical expenses, tax-free.
 This means employers get to offer small business health insurance benefits in a tax-efficient manner without the hassle or headache of administering a traditional group plan and employees can choose the plan they want.